Nonlinear Hall responses in tunable nodal Dirac semimetals

-The tensor $G_{\alpha,ab}$, known as the BCP tensor, represents another key geometric quantity of the system.
+referred to as the \textit{Berry connection polarizability} tensor, represents another key geometric quantity of the system.
 Moreover, the second-order correction to the band energy can be expressed in terms of this BCP tensor as follows:

 Next, we proceed to determine the non-equilibrium distribution function by solving the semiclassical Boltzmann equation under relaxation time approximation~\cite{ashcroft1976solid}, which yields

 For the solution of equation~(\ref{eq:BZrelax}), we consider the following ansatz: